seL4/docs/Tutorials/get-the-tutorials.md

 ```
 pip3 install --user camkes-deps
 ```
-*Hint:* This step only needs to be done once, i.e. before doing your first tutorial
+*Hint:* This step only needs to be done once, i.e. before doing your first tutorial.

 ## Get the code
 All tutorials are in the <a href="https://github.com/seL4/sel4-tutorials-manifest">sel4-tutorials-manifest</a>.
 Get the code with: